gc-da11yn/gc-da11yn.github.io/src/pages/en/auditory-disabilities.md

 <dl>
 <dt>Definition:</dt>
-<dd>Hard of hearing (HOH) refers to people with hearing loss ranging from mild to severe, who still have some useful hearing, and may communicate through sign language, spoken language, or both, understand spoken language in some situations, with or without amplification.
+<dd>Hard of hearing (<abbr>HOH</abbr>) refers to people with hearing loss ranging from mild to severe, who still have some useful hearing, and may communicate through sign language, spoken language, or both, understand spoken language in some situations, with or without amplification.
 Most HOH people can use the phone and use hearing aids.</dd>
 <dt>Characteristics:</dt>
 <dd>Individuals who are hard of hearing have partially-impaired hearing in one or both ears, resulting in a mild-to-moderate hearing loss.
-There may be enough residual hearing that an auditory device, such as a hearing aid or frequency modulation (FM) system, provides sufficient assistance to process speech.
+There may be enough residual hearing that an auditory device, such as a hearing aid or frequency modulation (<abbr>FM</abbr>) system, provides sufficient assistance to process speech.
 A person who hard of hearing has difficulty with sounds, including the audio part of multimedia materials.</dd>
 </dl>

 ## Central Auditory Processing Disorder